 The goal of pain relief injections is to stimulate the natural inflammatory processes in order to get a complete and natural healing of the injured tissues.
 Unlike Cortisone injections which you can only have a limited number and studies have found links to joint damage, natural pain relief injections have no side effects and can have unlimited injections.

-The use of biotherapeutic injections can benefit patients who have tried conventional medicine but have had no success.
-Biopuncture and Pain Relief Injections works great in conjunction with acupuncture for pain and inflammation reduction and speeding healing.
+The use of pain relief injections in combination with a comprehensive individualized approach to care can benefit patients who have tried conventional medicine but have had no success.

 What kind of products are injected?